isomerpages/singapore-customs-cms/_businesses/New Traders And Registration Services/Overview.md

 </ul>
 <p>You are also advised to look out for the <a href="/files/FATF.pdf" rel="noopener noreferrer nofollow" target="_blank">risk indicators </a>suggesting illicit trade, and
-file a Suspicious Transaction Report (STR) to the Suspicious Transaction Reporting Office (STRO) if you have reasonable grounds to suspect and suspicious trade activity.</p>
+file a Suspicious Transaction Report (STR) to the Suspicious Transaction Reporting Office (STRO) if you have reasonable grounds to suspect any suspicious trade activity.</p>
 <h2>Applying for Customs Permits</h2>
 <p>After activating your Customs Account, you may appoint a Declaring Agent